ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 *Earning* and *playing* in tandem is something that I haven't done, so I can only speculate.
 I always imagine this as working on things that are lucrative, yet doesn't involve creation.
-Moreover, the prospecting and betting aspects of *play* becomes more apparent.
+Moreover, the prospecting and betting aspects of *play* become more apparent.

 ![](/assets/png/flourishing/earn_play.png){:width="620px"}
 {: style="text-align: center;"}